-When you arrive at the Mother & Baby House, you'll be introduced to staff team, who will work with you to create a support plan based on your individual needs.
+When you arrive at our Mother & Baby House, you'll be introduced to staff team, who will work with you to create a support plan based on your individual needs.
 Wherever possible, we believe it is important for your baby's father to be part of your baby's life.
-We would encourage you to invite your baby's father to visit regularly, Both he and your baby will benefit from his interaction and we will support you all to develop positive and rewarding relationships with each other.
+We would encourage you to invite your baby's father to visit regularly, both he and your baby will benefit from his interaction and we will support you all to develop positive and rewarding relationships with each other.

 Our staff can also help you to access other agencies, where necessary.
-During your time at the Mother and Baby house we will help you to gain the skills you will need to successfully manage your next tenancy as well as look after your growing child.
+During your time at our Mother and Baby house we will help you to gain the skills you will need to successfully manage your next tenancy as well as look after your growing child.

 The Mother and Baby House is located within walking distance of the centre of Salisbury, with a direct bus service to the city centre and hospital.
 Salisbury has a leisure centre and cinema as well as other facilities.

 Referral forms can be downloaded via the links at the bottom right of this page.

 If you are pregnant or have a baby and you think our team could help with your housing and support needs, then please contact us to find out more.
 Referrals are accepted from professionals or directly from prospective residents.
 Prospective residents must be female with support needs and either expecting or have a child.
 We also accept referrals via Local Authorities, Homeless and/or children's teams.
 Enquiries are also welcomed from outside of county.

 If you would like more information on our service, please get in touch, or download a copy of the information sheet.

 This project is funded by the Community of St Denys